Press Room

 National Cancer Registrars Week

-Alexandria, VA, June 1, 2022—Vanessa R Stinson Hoffmann, BS, CTR began her presidency of the National Cancer Registrars Association (NCRA) on Monday, June 1 2022.
+Alexandria, VA, June 1, 2022—Vanessa R Stinson Hoffmann, BS, ODS began her presidency of the National Cancer Registrars Association (NCRA) on Monday, June 1 2022.
 In her role as president, Stinson Hoffmann will represent the organization at national meetings and support its mission to empower and advance registry professionals through innovations in education, advocacy, credentialing, and strategic partnerships.
 Stinson Hoffmann was drawn to the medical field through a passion to be of service.
 She began as a cardiovascular technician, moving to the traumatic brain injury field, then discovered the cancer registry profession.
-Like many, she was called to pursue the CTR credential through personal connection and to fight in the ongoing battle against cancer.
+Like many, she was called to pursue the ODS credential through personal connection and to fight in the ongoing battle against cancer.
 Stinson Hoffmann is currently Oncology Data and Accreditation Manager at Sarah Cannon and manages the Commission on Cancer’s accreditations for multiple hospitals across the United States.
 Her dedication and leadership in the profession extend beyond her own career, she has served as the Education Chair of the Tumor Registrars Association of Maryland, as well as Advocacy and Technical Practice Director (ATPD) East for NCRA.

 National Cancer Registrars Week (NCRW)